-Apio export revenues consist of revenues generated from the purchase and sale of primarily whole commodity fruit and vegetable products to Asia by Cal-Ex.
+Apio Food Export revenues consist of revenues generated from the purchase and sale of primarily whole commodity fruit and vegetable products to Asia by Cal-Ex.
 Apio records revenue equal to the sale price to third parties because it takes title to the product while in transit.

-The decrease in revenues in Apio's export business for the three months ended August 25, 2013 compared to the same period last year was due to an 8% decrease in unit volume sales primarily as a result of new Indonesian import quotas on fruit and less favorable pricing for export products during the first quarter of fiscal year 2014 compared to the same period last year primarily due to mix changes to lower priced export products.
+The decrease in revenues in Apio's Food Export business for the three and nine months ended February 23, 2014 compared to the same periods last year was due to a 20% and 13%, respectively, decrease in unit volume sales primarily as a result of new Indonesian import quotas on fruit.